-The minor salivary glands secret their saliva through short ducts directly or indirectly into the oral cavity.
+The minor salivary glands secrete saliva through short ducts directly or indirectly into the oral cavity.
 Their contribution to the total saliva is small.

-The major salivary glands lead directly into the oral cavity, secret the main amount of saliva, and consist of three pairs of major salivary glands.
+The major salivary glands lead directly into the oral cavity, secrete the most amount of saliva, and consist of three pairs of major salivary glands.

 Glandula Parotideae (parotid gland)